 Diagnosis

+Most often, tests aren't needed to find out if a child has growing pains.
+In some cases, though, blood tests or X-rays are done to find out if a different problem is the cause of your child's symptoms.
 Not all types of leg pain in children are growing pains.
-Sometimes leg pain may be caused by underlying conditions that can be treated.
+Sometimes, leg pain may be caused by health conditions that can be treated.

 Treatment

 There's no specific treatment for growing pains.
-Growing pains don't cause other problems, and they don't affect growth.
-Growing pains often get better on their own within a year or two.
-If they don't go away completely in a year or so, they often become less painful.
-In the meantime, you can help ease your child's discomfort with self-care measures, such as massaging your child's legs.
+The good news is that they don't cause other problems, and they don't affect growth.
+The symptoms often get better on their own within a year or two.

 Self care